hhicks13/almost-symmetries/README.md

 # almost-symmetries
 ##
 todo:
-add degreediff to each weight on top of linsum once node is eliminated increase increase neighbor weights by 2
+add degreediff to each weight on top of linsu once node is eliminated increase increase neighbor weights by 2

 colorscale with